West Caldwell, New Jersey: History

 Caldwell Borough contained what is today the towns of West Caldwell and Caldwell.
 Soon after, the area of Caldwell Township just to the east of Caldwell Borough between Caldwell Borough and Montclair (present-day Verona and Cedar Grove) decided to follow Caldwell's lead and incorporated itself as its own borough, Verona.
 Some of the already-developed eastern neighborhoods of Caldwell Township chose to become part of Montclair, as it was a rapidly developing suburb of Newark and Paterson.
 At around the same time, the area north of Caldwell Borough became its own town, North Caldwell.
 The ritzy, wooded area directly to the south of downtown Caldwell Borough became Essex Fells.
 Meanwhile, the farmland to the south of the western portion of Caldwell township attempted to become its own municipality known as South Caldwell.
 This failed, as much of developed sections of that area lied on its southernmost and easternmost borders, along the expanding Newark suburbs of Livingston and West Orange respectively.
 Those areas were engulfed by those two towns once they became incorporated municipalities of several small settlements and developments.
 This left only the most rural farmland south of Caldwell Borough and Essex Fells to become its own township, Roseland.
 At this point, all that remained of the original Caldwell Township was a large piece of undeveloped land in the northwesternmost part of Essex County; eventually, in the early 1950s, Caldwell Township changed its name to Fairfield in order to avoid being confused with Caldwell Borough.

 Immediately following the separation of the original Caldwell, the western part of Caldwell Borough generally remained less developed than downtown Caldwell Borough and contained several farms and a large area of undeveloped swampland known as Hatfield Swamp.
 However, two individual settlements, known as Franklin and Westville, soon formed in the western part of Caldwell Borough.
 As development increased and population grew in the western part of Caldwell, the town's more rural western population and more urban east often could not reconcile their differences.
 This led to the areas of Franklin and Westville consolidating into their own borough known as West Caldwell in 1904, leaving only the one square mile of original downtown Horseneck development as the borough of Caldwell.
+The first mayor of West Caldwell was Caleb Crane, a member of the successful Crane family related to Israel Crane of Montclair (then called Cranetown).
 Caldwell Borough became Caldwell Township in the 1980s.
 To this day, the towns of Caldwell and West Caldwell remain by far the most urbanized, densely populated, and ethnically, racially, and income-diverse in the West Essex area.
 The town is home to Grover Cleveland Park (also partially located in Caldwell and Essex Fells), a county park named in honor of the President of the United States who was born in the neighboring town of Caldwell.